 Shakur's story serves as something of a symbol for the relationship between some American social justice movements and Cuba's authoritarian regime.
 Take the statement released last week by Black Lives Matter (BLM), addressing the ongoing protests in Cuba amid the government's inability to provide basic food and medicine: "Since 1962, the United States has forced pain and suffering on the people of Cuba by cutting off food, medicine and supplies," the group wrote, referring to the U.S. embargo on trade.
-"The people of Cuba are being punished by the U.S. government because the country has maintained its commitment to sovereignty and self-determination….Instead of international amity, respect, and goodwill, the U.S. has only instigated suffering for the country's 11 million people—of which 4 million are Black and Brown."
+"The people of Cuba are being punished by the U.S. government because the country has maintained its commitment to sovereignty and self-determination….Instead of international amity, respect, and goodwill, the U.S. has only instigated suffering for the country's 11 million people - of which 4 million are Black and Brown."
 The statement also mentioned Cuba's protection of Shakur.

 It's true that U.S. trade policies have exacerbated Cuba's woes—insomuch as the communist island has been unable to reap the rewards of American capitalism.
 Apart from that, the "sovereignty and self-determination" of the country's government has led to mass oppression of those 11 million people, who are only equal in that they are equally starving.

-In a conversation recorded and sent via WhatsApp, an encrypted messaging service, two Cuban demonstrators, who are both black, responded to the claim that the 4 million black and brown people of Cuba are truly free.
-After I reached out via an intermediary and asked them to react to BLM's statement, the clip of the two speaking to each other was sent to DADE magazine's Nicolás Jiménez, who translated and shared the transcription with Reason.
+In a conversation recorded and sent via WhatsApp, an encrypted messaging service, two Cuban men, who are both black, responded to the claim that the 4 million black and brown people of Cuba are truly free.
+After I reached out via an intermediary and asked them to react to BLM's statement, the clip of the two speaking to each other in Havana was sent to DADE magazine's Nicolás Jiménez, who translated and shared the transcription with Reason.

 The correspondence was dispatched via encrypted messaging because Cubans cannot talk openly about the Cuban government.
 In fact, the conversation heavily features the two protesters going back and forth on whether it is safe to respond to my press request at all.
-"You have to respond in a way that doesn't screw you over," says the other activist, who is 25 years old.
+"You have to respond in a way that doesn't screw you over," says the other Cuban resident, who is 25 years old.
 "They're arresting people at their homes."

 "That's why I tell people not to screenshot my messages," responds the 35-year-old.
 "I've reviewed and I think I'm safe with all my Instagram content, but I'm not sure."
 He adds that he would have liked to respond with a video, but "I can't expose myself like that," he notes, "because it's true that they're rounding people up."

 The Cuban Revolution sought to engineer forced equality via communism following the overthrow of the brutal military dictator President Fulgencio Batista.
-But that equality is a myth, say the activists, who argue that the Cuban government tries to hide the lingering effects of institutionalized and systemic racism.
+But that equality is a myth, say the men, who argue that the Cuban government tries to hide the lingering effects of institutionalized and systemic racism.

 At a recent university protest, the 35-year-old relays that special forces "went directly after black people."
 The 25-year-old agrees.
 "The idea is that only people on the margins protest against the government.
 Only delinquents," he says.
 "In fact, they used to call it a revolution for the poor, and now they use words like marginalized and delinquent to describe what's happening, which is a way of hiding all their racism and all their classism, right?"